AxonIQ/reference-guide/axon-server/administration/reset-event-processor-token.md

 A possible approach for this is shown in the last section of this page.

 ## Using Axon Framework
 Axon Framework exposes all required functionality for a reset in the `StreamingEventProcessor` class.
+In the following, we provide a sample for its usage.
+For more details, read the documentation on the framework classes [here](../../axon-framework/events/event-processors/streaming.md#triggering-a-reset).
 Instances of `StreamingEventProcessor` can be obtained by querying the `eventProcessingConfiguration` method of your global configuration.
 ```java
 configuration.eventProcessingConfiguration()